CIS565-Fall-2013/Project3-Simulation/README.md

 ![kernelImage](http://people.csail.mit.edu/acornejo/Projects/images/latex/5d2c0d583ac49223a75457d83a1760a5.png)

+** Simulation Parameters **

+The basic simulation parameters are as follows:
+* Stiffness (k) : This is the magnitude of force to put the particles back in correct positions based on pressue.
+* Rest Pressure : This defines the rest state pressure of the liquid.
+It must be non-zero for liquid behavior.
+If zero, the matter behaves like a gas.
+* Viscosity Coefficient : This is for the viscosity damping.

+The tuning of these parameters is extremely painful because the mapping of virtual space to real world dimensions and SI units is not super straight forward.
+For this reason, I have only able to get the simulatino to work in certain conditions (super viscous liquid, splashy liquid, etc).

 ---
 Performance Analysis
 ---
 The jump from accessing all elements in global memory vs shared memory accesses in a cached pattern can be seen below.
 This timing is for the part one, just acceleration and integration parts timed, not the visualization stage.
+ As we can see, the performance is slightly better with shared memory but not a huge amount.

 ![Performance](performance.PNG)

 ![PerformanceLogScale](performance_log.PNG)

+SPH performance can be improved by improving the neighbor search since that is the most time consuming part of the simulation.
+A uniform grid itself would be quite useful.